Do you ever get in the mood to organize a room (or everything in your home), but feel completely overwhelmed at the idea? Big same.

 - Elsie’s Bathroom Organization Tips

-Links: Shoe Holder / Pink Storage Bin / Laundry Hamper / Lidded Storage Box / Label Maker / Shoe Rack / Hangers / Accessory Stand / Canvas Organizer / Headband Holder / Stackable Bins / Laundry Cart / Storage Boxes
+Links: Shoe Holder / Pink Storage Boxes / Laundry Hamper / Lidded Storage Box / Label Maker / Shoe Rack / Hangers / Accessory Stand / Hanging Organizer / Headband Holder / Stackable Shoe Bins / Laundry Cart / Closet Storage Boxes

-If your hall closet needs some extra love, you can see how Laura organized her hall closet (in one afternoon) here.
+If your hall closet needs some extra love, you can see how Laura Organized Her Hall Closet (In One Afternoon).
+So many good tips!

 Closet Organization Blog Posts: